 According to U.S. News, Americans are expected to gain an average of 5 pounds every holiday season.

 We're heading into the holiday season, which means there will be many family obligations and traveling involved.
-We are surrounded by desserts, candy, and all other kinds of delicious goodness.

 Because of that, it doesn't come as a surprise that people gain weight during the holidays.
 With so many different family gatherings going on at once, it can even become quite stressful for certain people.